the main Central Park Church of Christ page.

 Scrolls from the ancient world have been around for a very long time.
 Made out of whatever was available, they made information more portable and accessible than things like stone and clay tablets, or the wall of a temple or cave.

 And the scrolls could vary considerably in size and length.
-Some, like a copy of the Egyptian Book of the Dead that was found intact in a tomb was forty meters long when unrolled, although many were around half that long.
+Some, like a copy of the Egyptian Book of the Dead that was found intact in a tomb was forty meters (131 feet) long when unrolled, although many were around half that long.

 Such a book is most assuredly unwieldy.
 Which explains why information that needed to be accessed on a regular basis was written out on a scroll that was folded like a fan as a "pugillares membranei" (Latin for 'small written pages' a type of parchment book used by the Apostle Paul), or sometimes single sheets of that were then sewn, or in some cases, glued together with whatever adhesive was available, to make something we would call a 'book'.
 Nobody knows with any certainty when that was first done.
 The Chinese have in their archives books that are sheets of bamboo sewn together from in the "Jian ce" style from several hundred years BC.
 Greek and Roman texts bound in this way are known from around the time of Christ.